-Our final exam for the class will be an oral presentation about one of the authors we read over the course of the semester.
+Our final class meeting will be when students offer an oral presentation about one of the authors we read over the course of the semester.
 Each presentation should provide relevant details about the individual's biography, professional work (including awards), and an explanation of why the student chose to present about this particular individual.
 The presentation should last approximately five minutes and should also include a PowerPoint (or Prezi) slideshow with at least six slides.